Monday, October 7, 2024

 Abstract

-Unmanned Aerial Vehicles (UAVs) are fast becoming a major support for all three services both in war as well as during peace time.
-Military UAV finds extreme useful application in both intelligence gathering as well as arms dropping in hostile areas where manned aircraft deployment is considered dangerous.
-Though military UAV are mainly flying in military airspace, looking at the risk of co lateral damages, military UAV flights are desirable to be regulated to maintain safety and security of flying.
-The regulation is through proper military type certification of the UAS (UAV along with its associated ground systems, communication links and pilot operating stations) and proper flight authorizations.
-Section 21 B2 of the ‘Indian Military Technical Airworthiness Requirement (IMTAR 21)’ document of DDPMAS 2021 version 1.0 defines the military type certification procedure for ab-initio design and developed UASs for military applications.
+Unmanned Aerial Vehicles (UAVs) are fast becoming a major support for all three services both in war as well as during peacetime.
+Military UAV finds extremely useful applications in both intelligence gathering as well as arms dropping in hostile areas where manned aircraft deployment is considered dangerous.
+Though military UAVs are mainly flying in military airspace, looking at the risk of collateral damages, military UAV flights are desirable to be regulated to maintain the safety and security of flying.
+The regulation is through proper military-type certification of the UAS (UAV along with its associated ground systems, communication links, and pilot operating stations) and proper flight authorizations.
+Section 21 B2 of the ‘Indian Military Technical Airworthiness Requirement (IMTAR 21 Version2, Aug 2023)’ document of IMAP 2023 defines the military type certification procedure for ab-initio design and developed UASs for military applications.

-Keywords: DDPMAS, Airworthiness, IMTAR, UAV, UAS, Certification, and MTC
+Keywords: IMAP 23, Airworthiness, IMTAR, UAV, UAS, Certification, and MTC.

 1. Military Airworthiness in India

-The experiences of CREs in certifying a wide variety of aircraft and equipment were consolidated into a document called procedure for ‘Design Development and Production of Military Airborne Stores’.
-The document (Shot titles: DDPMAS-75) was issued on 30th October 1975 [2] by the Ministry of Defence as a mandatory requirement to be followed by the Certification authorities, Quality Assurance Personnel, Users, Designers, Production Agencies and Private companies [1].
+The experiences of CREs in certifying a wide range of aircraft and equipment were consolidated into a document called procedure for ‘Design Development and Production of Military Airborne Stores’.
+The document (Shot titles: DDPMAS-75) was issued on 30th October 1975 [2] by the Ministry of Defence as a mandatory requirement to be followed by the Certification authorities, Quality Assurance personnel, Users, Designers, Production Agencies, and Private companies [1].

 1.1 Revisions of DDPMAS Documents

 DDPMAs – 75 released on 30 Oct 1975 was reviewed and reissued on 17 May 2002 as DDPMAS-2002 superseding DDPMAS-75.
-DDPMAS 2002 had two volumes, wherein volume 2 was exclusively meant for Airborne Software certification [3].
-The latest version DDPMAS 2021, Version 1.0, was released on 03 Feb 2021 under signatures of Secretary Defence Production and secretary Defence R&D, Ministry of Defence, Gov. of India.
-DDPMAS 2021 [4] is a three tier document as shown in figure 1.
+DDPMAS 2002 had two volumes, wherein volume 2 was exclusively meant for Airborne Software Certification [3].
+The latest version DDPMAS 2021, Version 1.0, was released on 03 Feb 2021 under the signatures of the Secretary, of Defence Production and Secretary of Defence R&D, Ministry of Defence, Gov. of India.
+The document has been renamed as Indian Military Airworthiness Procedure (IMAP 2023) in Aug 2023.

-The apex document is titled as ‘Framework and Procedure for Design, Development and Production of Military Airborne Systems and Airborne Stores’ (titled DDPMAS}.
-The working document is the ‘Indian Military Technical Airworthiness Requirements’ (IMTAR – 21).
+The apex document is titled as IMAP 23 (Indian Military Airworthiness Procedures).
+The working document is the ‘Indian Military Technical Airworthiness Requirements’ Version 2 (IMTAR – 21, V 2).
 IMTAR-21 discusses the detailed procedures to be followed in each individual case of development and certification activities.
-The third document ‘IMTAR Forms’ is a Manuals giving all Forms, Formats/Templates and checklists etc., to be used during various activities of design, development, production, maintenance and certification, etc.
+The third document ‘IMTAR Forms’ is a Manual giving all Forms, Formats/Templates checklists etc., to be used during various activities of design, development, production, maintenance and certification, etc.

-2. Indian Military Airworthiness Requirement (IMTAR - 21) [5]
+2. Indian Military Technical Airworthiness Requirement (IMTAR - 21) [5]

-IMTAR – 21 is primarily intended for airworthiness certification of air system and airborne stores in the Indian Military Technical Airworthiness Regulatory Framework.
+IMTAR – 21, Version 2 dated Aug 2023 is primarily intended for airworthiness certification of Air Systems and Airborne Stores in the Indian Military Technical Airworthiness Regulatory Framework.
 The IMTAR is divided into Subparts.
-These Subparts contain the technical requirements to be followed for Airworthiness Certification for specific phase in the development life cycle of an air system /airborne store in the Indian Military Aviation scenario.
-Subpart – A of IMTAR – 21 deals with the general procedure for Indian Military Airworthiness.
-Among other sub parts, subparts B (B1 to B4) discusses the procedure for Ab-initio Development of Air System (Aircraft, UAS, Air Launched Missiles and Aero Engines) Leading to RMTC/MTC and Production.
+These Subparts contain the technical requirements to be followed for Airworthiness Certification for the specific phase in the development life cycle of an air system /airborne store in the Indian Military Aviation scenario.
+Subpart – A of IMTAR 21 deals with the general procedure for Indian Military Airworthiness.
+Among other sub-parts, subparts B (B1 to B4) discusses the procedure for the Ab-initio Development of Air Systems (Aircraft, UAS, Air Launched Missiles, and Aero Engines) leading to RMTC/MTC and Production.

 2.1 Indian Military Airworthiness Function

-Indian Military Airworthiness Functions are divided into two activities [§ 2.6, Pt 1, Ch2, DDPMAS] as indicated below.
+Indian Military Airworthiness Functions are divided into two sets of activities [§ 2.6, Ch2, Pt 1, IMAP 2023] as indicated below.

 a) Technical Airworthiness.
-The airworthiness regulation during design & development, production, repair and Overhaul are dealt under technical airworthiness.
-The procedures to be followed are detailed in the IMTAR – 21 document.
+The airworthiness regulations during design & development, production, repair, and overhaul are dealt with under technical airworthiness.
+The procedures to be followed are detailed in the IMTAR–21 documents.

-IMTAR 21 is drafted by Technical Airworthiness Authorities i.e. CEMILAC and DGAQA and reviewed by Joint Airworthiness Committee (JAC).
-IMTAR comprises of dedicated Subparts with regulation, acceptable means of compliance and necessary guidance material.
+IMTAR 21 is drafted by Technical Airworthiness Authorities i.e. CEMILAC and DGAQA and reviewed by the Joint Airworthiness Committee (JAC).
+IMTAR comprises of dedicated Subparts with regulation, acceptable means of compliance, and necessary guidance material.

 b) Operational Airworthiness.
-The operational airworthiness requirements are drafted and promulgated by the respective ‘Service Headquarters’ (SHQ).
+The operational airworthiness requirements are drafted and promulgated by the respective ‘Service Headquarters’ (SHQs).

-Technical Airworthiness Authority - Ministry of Defence has established ‘Technical Airworthiness Authorities’ (TAA) comprising of organisations who are independent of the User Services and Main Contractor.
-The TAA, are responsible for the regulation of the technical airworthiness aspects of design & development, production and maintenance of Air Systems/Airborne Stores and the determination of the airworthiness acceptability of those products prior to operational service.
+The Ministry of Defence has established ‘Technical Airworthiness Authorities’ (TAA) comprising organizations that are independent of the User Services and Main Contractor.
+The TAA is responsible for the regulation of the technical airworthiness aspects of design & development, production and maintenance of Air Systems/Airborne Stores, and the determination of the airworthiness acceptability of those products before operational deployment.
 This includes the authority to prescribe, interpret, and revise airworthiness requirements.
-In India, the role of Technical Airworthiness Authorities is executed by CEMILAC and DGAQA [§ 2.3, pt.
-1, Ch2, DDPMAS [4]].
+In India, the role of Technical Airworthiness Authorities is executed by CEMILAC and DGAQA [§ 2.3, Ch2, pt.
+1, IMAP 2023].

 2.2 Indian Military Airworthiness Aviation-Stake Holders [4, 5]

-Indian Military Aviation stake holder can be broadly divided into two groups namely as
+Indian Military Aviation stakeholders can broadly be divided into two groups namely as

-a) a) The Regulators - Indian Military Airworthiness Authorities (IMAA); comprising of TAA and SHQ; and
+a) The Regulators - Indian Military Airworthiness Authorities (IMAA); comprising of TAA and SHQ, who regulates the airworthiness functions and procedures, and

-b) b) The Regulatees – those who are being regulated.
-The regulates include Design & Development Agencies, Production, Repair, Maintenance and Overhaul agencies.
+b) The Regulatees – those who are being regulated.
+The regulatees include Design & Development Agencies, Production, Repair, Maintenance, and Overhaul agencies.

 DRDO undertakes design & development of military aviation air systems and Airborne stores.
-The SHQs (Services Headquarters) carries out continuing airworthiness and operational airworthiness activities for military air systems and airborne stores.
-Thus, DRDO and SHQs fall under both categories of regulators and regulatees as they are involved in both regulatory functions as well as work as regulated organizations.
+The SHQs (Services Headquarters) conduct continuing airworthiness and operational airworthiness activities for military air systems and airborne stores.
+Thus, DRDO and SHQs fall under both categories of regulators and regulatees as they participate in both regulatory functions as well as work as regulated organizations.

-The roles and responsibilities of various stake holders are tabulated at § 2.2, Part 1, Ch -2, DDPMAS [4]. §3, Subpart ‘A’, IMTAR 21 [5] also brings out the roles and responsibilities of all Indian Military Airworthiness Authorities as shown below:
+The roles and responsibilities of various stakeholders are tabulated at § 2.2, Ch -2, Pt 1, IMAP 23. §3, Subpart ‘A’, IMTAR 21 [5] also brings out the roles and responsibilities of all Indian Military Airworthiness Authorities as shown below:

 a) CEMILAC is the Airworthiness Assurance Authority (§ 3.0 Subpart ‘A’, IMTAR-21).